 1:1 classes are £69 for three hours in my home in Hunworth NR24 2EH.
-Add £10 to this for glass related classes.
+Add £10 to this for firing and providing a stand or a frame for one piece of artwork per student and delivering their artwork to them.
 Add £5 to this for travel if I come to your home.

 1:2 classes are £52/person for three hours in my home in Hunworth NR24 2EH.
-Add £10/person to this for glass related classes.
+Add £10 to this for firing and providing a stand or a frame for one piece of artwork per student and delivering their artwork to them.
 Add £5 for travel if I come to your home.

 1:2 classes are £40/person for two hours in my home in Hunworth NR24 2EH.
-Add £10/person to this for glass related classes.
-Add £5 if I come to your home
+Add £10 to this for firing and providing a stand or a frame for one piece of artwork per student and delivering their artwork to them.
+Add £5 if I come to your home.

 I provide all the materials and teach people of any age and any ability.
 It doesn’t matter if you’re rubbish; the creative process itself is fun, relaxing and very good for your mental wellbeing.
 And I will walk you step-by-step at your own pace through the techniques, so you can begin to learn to make work you are proud of.

 No refunds but credit can be transferred to future classes taught by Emma.

 Learn to paint on glass.
 Emma will pass on to her students the ancient glass painting skills that she learnt from stained glass master craftsmen at the top European stained glass studios.
 Using kiln-fired glass paint, students will learn Victorian paint layering methods using lavender oil and vinegar.
 It’s a lot less scary than it sounds!
 After the class the glass paintings will be taken to Emma’s studio in Hunworth North Norfolk and fired in her kiln at 620 degrees.
 Then the fired glass paintings will be framed and posted or delivered by hand to each student.